dannywade/dnac-sidekick/README.md

 ```
 dnac-sidekick login --dnac_url <url> --username <user> --password <password>
 ```
-Once completed, these values will be used to generate a bearer token and store all values as local environment variables to use with future API requests.
+Once completed, these values will be used to automatically generate a bearer token and store all these values as environment variables to use with future API requests.

-**Environment Variables**
+**Environment Variables (recommended)**

 Alternatively, you can set the environment variables yourself.
-If setting them manually, please use the following names:
+If setting them manually, please use the following variable names:
 ```
 DNAC_URL=<https://dnac_url>
 DNAC_USER=<username>
 DNAC_PASS=<password>
 ```

-*IMPORTANT:* If setting the environment variables manually, please make sure to generate the bearer token using the `dnac-sidekick login` command.
-Since the environment variables are set, there's no need to set additional flags.
+*IMPORTANT:* If setting the environment variables manually, please make sure to generate the bearer token using the `dnac-sidekick login` command *AFTER* setting the environment variables.
+Since the environment variables are already set, there's no need to set any additional flags.

 ## Usage
 To see what commands are available, use the `--help` option.
 Here's a brief look at the current root commands available: